 National costumes, called "bunad" are used only on special occasions.
 They have been designed mainly during the last hundred years, using much older costumes as guidance.
 Since 1947 there has been a Government council approving new costumes, and there are now about 450 approved national costumes for smaller and larger districts.
 Trondheim is the biggest town in Trøndelag, so naturally there are many girls with Trøndelag "bunad" to be seen.
 Unique to this type, it comes in four color variants: blue, red and green as represented here, and now also black.
 There are also three (lesser) variations of the apron.
 (2013)

-A "bunad", including the silver, may cost US$ 5,000, or probably up to twice as much for some types, but still three fourth of adult Norwegian women now owns one.
-This picture shows more girls wearing Trøndelag "bunad", the dark-skinned one wears the black variant.
-As for the other ones, don't ask me.
+A "bunad", including the silver, may cost USD 5,000, or probably up to twice as much for some types, but still three fourth of adult Norwegian women now owns one.
+This picture shows more girls wearing Trøndelag "bunad"; as for the other ones, don't ask me.
 (2013)

 In addition to the red Trøndelag "bunad" this picture shows three (green) ones from Nordland, the county immediately north of Trøndelag.
 (2004)

 More Trøndelag girls, but to the left there are two men also wearing national costumes.
-Few men wear "bunad", therefore I happily show mostly girls on this page.
+Few men wear "bunad", therefore I happily show mostly girls in this section.
+Please note that most adult persons in the children's procession are teachers.
 (2013)

 To point out that a "bunad" is made of woolen fabrics.
 It's sometimes a bit uncomfortable wearing it on those warm and sunny days that we all want for the great celebrations.
 (2013)